Winter

 Summary:: Limited ability to examine, resistant to handling, body tense, tries to flee

-Recommendations comments:: No children (under 13): We recommend Winter be placed in an adult-only home at this time.
+Recommendations comments:: No children (under 13): We recommend Winter be placed in an adult-only home at this time due to the behavior concerns reported by his previous owner and the concerns observed in care.
 Place with a New Hope partner: Winter entered the care center after police were called by his owner to remove him from the home following an incident of snapping.
 In the prior home the owner was coming back from the store and went to remove him from his crate where he growled and air snapped at their hand.
 Owner allowed Winter to calm down and leave the crate on his own, where he went back to being friendly and outgoing.
 Later after the incident Winter went to lie down in his crate and the owner noted that when they went near the crate and attempted to approach winter snapped at them in warning and started to growl.
-Due to his behavioral in the prior home and fearfulness shown in the care center, Winter is available for rescue through one of our new hope partners.
+Due to his behavioral cocnerns in the prior home, fearfulness, and aorusal shown in the care center, Winter is available for rescue through one of our new hope partners.
+Recommend No Dog Parks: Due to escalations when off-leash with another dog while in care, the Behavior Department recommends that Winter not be taken to dog parks.
+Reward-based, force-free training can be utilized to counter-condition and desensitize Winter to help him associate other dogs with positive experiences, such as toys or treats.

-Potential challenges: : Resource guarding,Fearful/potential for defensive aggression,Anxiety
+Potential challenges: : Resource guarding,Basic manners/poor impulse control,Social hyperarousal,Mouthiness/poor bite inhibition,Fearful/potential for defensive aggression,Anxiety,Bite history (human)